Back to top

 You open it via the Ctrl+Shift+Alt+F6 shortcut.

-If you click the Apply button, the entered CSS will be applied at runtime.
+If you click the Apply button, the entered CSS is applied at runtime to your application.

-Create a folder called css in your com.example.e4.rcp.todo project and create the following default.css file.
+Create a folder called css in the root of your com.vogella.eclipse.css plug-in.
+Create the following css/default.css file.

 Label {